Parasaurolophus: Soft tissue frill

 Barnum Brown (1912) noted the presence of fine striations near the back of the crest that he hypothesized could be associated with the presence of a frill of skin, comparable to the one found in the modern basilisk lizard.
 His hypothesis was seemingly supported by skin preserved above the neck and back of Corythosaurus and Edmontosaurus.
-Subsequently, reconstructions of Parasaurolophus with a substantial frill of skin between the crest and neck appeared in influential paleoart including murals by Charles R. Knight and in the Walt Disney animated film Fantasia.
+Subsequently, reconstructions of Parasaurolophus with a substantial frill of skin between the crest and neck appeared in influential paleoart including murals by Charles R. Knight and in the Walt Disney animated film, Fantasia.
 This led to the frill being depicted in many other sources, though the advent of the now-debunked "snorkel" hypothesis, and conflation of the frill hypothesis with the idea that the crest serves as an anchor point for neck ligaments, along with lack of strong evidence for its presence, has seen it fall out of favor in most modern depictions.

 Paleopathology

-Parasaurolophus walkeri is known from one specimen which might contain a pathology.
+P. walkeri is known from one specimen which might contain a pathology.
 The skeleton shows a v-shaped gap or notch in the vertebrae at the base of the neck.
 Originally thought to be pathologic, Parks published a second interpretation of this, as a ligament attachment to support the head.
 The crest would attach to the gap via muscles or ligaments, and be used to support the head while bearing a frill, like predicted to exist in some hadrosaurids.
 One other possibility, is that during preparation, the specimen was damaged, creating the possible pathology.
 The notch, however, is still considered more likely to be a pathology, even though some illustrations of Parasaurolophus restore the skin flap.

 Another possible pathology was noticed by Parks, and from around the notch.
 In the fourth, fifth, and sixth vertebrae, directly anterior to the notch, the neural spines were damaged.
 The fourth had an obvious fracture, with the other two possessing a swelling at the base of the break.

 Analysis of the pathology undertaken by Bertozzo et al., published in December 2020, suggests the pathology to the shoulder and thoracic ribs in the holotype of P. walkeri was plausibly the result of the dinosaur being hit by a falling tree, perhaps during a severe storm.
 Based on the regrowth of bone, it is suggested that the hadrosaur survived for at least one to four months to perhaps years after being injured.
 None of the pathologies on the holotype individual are believed to have caused or contributed to its death.